FabricMC/fabric-docs/develop/getting-started/vscode/tips-and-tricks.md

 ## Searching for a Minecraft Class {#searching-for-a-minecraft-class}

-Once sources are generated. it should be possible for you to search or view Minecraft classes.
+Once sources are generated, it should be possible for you to search or view Minecraft classes.

 ### Viewing Class Definitions {#viewing-class-definitions}